Review of the trial of Klaus Barbie

-On May 11, 1987, the trial of Klaus Barbie opens before the Cour d'assises du Rhône.
-He is tried for crime against humanity.
-The charges raised against him are: the roundup of UGIF on Sainte-Catherine street on February 9, 1943 (86 people arrested including 79 deported to Auschwitz), the roundup of the children of Izieu on April 6, 1944 (44 children aged 4 to 17 will be gassed upon their arrival at Auschwitz), and the last convoy of deportees on August 11, 1944.
-At the end of the trial, Klaus Barbie is sentenced to life imprisonment.
-This trial marks a turning point in the awakening of the memory of the Second World War and freed the victims' voices.
+On 11 May 1987, the trial of Klaus Barbie opened before the Cour d'assises du Rhône.
+He was tried for crimes against humanity.
+The charges against him are: the Ugif roundup on Sainte-Catherine street of 9 February 1943 (86 people were arrested, 79 of whom were deported to Auschwitz), the Izieu children roundup of 6 April 1944 (44 children aged 4 to 17 were gassed upon their arrival at Auschwitz), and the last convoy of deportees on August 11, 1944.
+At the end of the trial, Klaus Barbie was sentenced to life imprisonment.
+This trial marks a turning point in the awakening of memory of the Second World War and has freed the victims' voices.

-In the presence of Jean-Olivier Viout, former deputy attorney general, Serge Klarsfeld, former civil party lawyer, founder of the Association of Sons and Daughters of Jewish Deportees of France and Alain Jakubowicz, former civil party lawyer.
+In the presence of Jean-Olivier Viout, former deputy to the attorney general, Serge Klarsfeld, former lawyer for civil parties, founder of the Association of Sons and Daughters of Jewish Deportees from France and Alain Jakubowicz, former lawyer for civil parties.

 Hosted by Dominique Missika, historian, editor and curator of the exhibition.